zendesk/demo_apps/Bestpractices.md

 ### Best Practices

-* Make sure you define an App version.
-An App version will help you, and anyone else using the App keep track of what is installed.
-This can be particularly helpful if a bug is found and you need to provide a newer version of an App.
+* Make sure you define an app version.
+An app version will help you, and anyone else using the app keep track of what is installed.
+This can be particularly helpful if a bug is found and you need to provide a newer version of an app.

 * Define CSS in `app.css`, instead of leaving them in the templates.